Desertion: New Zealand

+Rhodesia

+The Rhodesian government did not have a formal mechanism to track down men who did not report for the national service and conscription scheme.
+While desertion could be punished by death, this was not enforced.
+Most Rhodesian Security Forces officers were not concerned about men in their units evading call ups or deserting.
+As late as 1977 the Army did not keep records of men who deserted.
+The heavy burden conscription placed on the white minority during the final years of the Rhodesian Bush War led to many white people emigrating.
+This undermined the Rhodesian government's war effort and contributed to the transition to majority rule, with the country becoming Zimbabwe in 1980.

 Russia

 During the 2022 Russian mobilization, the Putin-controlled State Duma of Russia adopted amendments to include the concepts of mobilization, martial law and wartime in the Criminal Code, and introduced several articles related to military operations.
 Desertion during a period of mobilization or wartime will be punished by up to 10 years in jail.
 In December 2022, Kazakhstan deported back to Russia a Russian officer who was trying to avoid the Russo-Ukrainian war.

 Russian independent media outlet Mediazona reported that military courts have received thousands of AWOL cases since Russia's 2022 mobilization.
-At least 250,000 Russian conscripts have fled to other countries since February 2022.
+Pro Asyl estimated that 250,000 Russian conscripts have fled to other countries since February 2022.
 As of 2024, France was the only EU country accepting Russian deserters without a passport and allowing them to apply for asylum.
+There is a distinction however between potential conscripts who could be conscripted if they stayed in Russia (the german court ruled that they faced virtually no risk of being sent to fight in Russia's war in Ukraine) and active duty contract soldiers and officers who desert from the war.

 According to leaked Russian documents, more than 50,000 Russian soldiers deserted during the Russian invasion of Ukraine, mostly in 2023 and 2024.